Officials: U.S. has intel Taliban don't plan to abide by peace deal

 "This is an Obama-style deal," he tweeted.
 "Legitimizing Taliban sends the wrong signal to ISIS and al Qaeda terrorists, and to America's enemies generally."

-But Susan Rice, who was Obama's national security adviser, is also critical of the agreement, saying it's not a deal the Obama administration could have countenanced.
+Susan Rice, who was President Barack Obama's national security adviser, was also critical of the agreement, saying it's not a deal the Obama administration could have countenanced.

 "Worse, after 14 months, the United States will be left without any military or counterterrorism capacity in Afghanistan, effectively subcontracting America's security to the Taliban," she added.